ImmenseHeaven/SimpleStack/readme.md

 SimpleStack is a free LEMP stack automation script written in Bash designed to enhance and simplify WordPress provisioning, performance, and security.

+* **NEW!** `ss-optimize` converts all MyISAM tables to InnoDB, removes junk SQL data, and more.
+We recommend running this script manually, or only occassionally, to avoid confusion and to allow for easily restoring potential data loss (although we are extremely careful/limited about removing SQL data).

 * **NEW!** (Experimental) SSH keys are now supported (save public key into `/var/www/meta/.ssh/authorized_keys`)

 * **NEW!** SimpleStack now bundles `Adminer` (phpmyadmin) by default, access at: example.com/adminer